KedarDev/Mr.FullStack/README.md

 Contributors must abide by our [Code of Conduct](https://github.com/KedarDev/Mr.FullStack?tab=coc-ov-file#).
 All activities involving Mr.Fullstack must be respectful and harassment-free.

 All [issues](https://github.com/KedarDev/Mr.FullStack/issues) and bugs are hands on.
-Please not that issues with the [ADMIN](https://github.com/KedarDev/Mr.FullStack/labels/ADMIN) label are internal task that will be completed by the Admin team.
+Please not that issues with the [ADMIN](https://github.com/KedarDev/Mr.FullStack/labels/ADMIN) label are internal tasks that will be completed by the Admin team.

 [New Contributor](https://github.com/KedarDev/Mr.FullStack/labels/New%20Contributors) issues are ment for newer Members.